 We are a vibrant community of business families, students, researchers and advisers.
 Committed to multi-generational success in business and families, we offer:

-Harry McNeely and Jerry Rauenhorst, both members of the Board of Trustees at the University of St. Thomas, founded the Family Business Center to promote family business research and educational outreach for business families in the Twin Cities and beyond.
+Harry McNeely and Gerald Rauenhorst, both members of the Board of Trustees at the University of St. Thomas, founded the Family Business Center to promote family business research and educational outreach for business families in the Twin Cities and beyond.
 They were inspired to do so because of the first-rate education that the younger generations of their own business families were receiving at places such as Wharton.
 Believing that this type of business knowledge should be available locally, they decided to create an organization dedicated to local business families, providing actionable solutions backed by rigorous scholarship.

 Today, the Family Business Center is host to several dozen member companies and continues to grow.
 All companies are business families, meaning that a family member has either an ownership stake or managerial control of a significant portion of the business, and intends to pass the business along to his or her heirs.
 Many, but not all, member families have owned their business for three generations or fewer.